Meleagris gallopavo subsp.

 Rather late broods of dependent young were in Seward Co 12 Sep and Lancaster Co 21 Sep; both broods were about half-grown.
+“Hens with a juvenile” were in Washington Co 20 Sep 2018.
 A very late date was of a female with two 3-week-old poults in Sarpy Co 7 Nov 2006 (Mollhoff 2006).

 Turkeys winter in flocks, usually of small to moderate size, although single flocks of 375 near Orleans, Harlan Co 21 Jan 2005 and 331 in Lincoln Co 22 Jan 2004 have been observed.